exists-forall/nickel/README.md

     code.
 - An optional **standard library** providing type and memory safe wrappers around platform funtionality like memory management and IO.
+- A graphical **debugger** for exploring the runtime behavior of Nickel programs.
+Because Nickel is purely functional, this debugger can easily step backwards as well as forwards.

 Questions and contributions are welcome!
 Please contact [William Brandon](https://github.com/selectricsimian/) to learn more.